AndreLimaJordao/Caitsidhe-V-SoC/README.md

 ---

-### DO NOT PUBLISH MY NOTES!
+### Some notes about the project (FAQ & Motivation):

 - Why "Caitsidhe-V"?
   - Caitsidhe (Cat-Sith) is a fairy creature from Scottish and Irish mythology, how I got that far?
 I don't know, I just liked the name and the cat reference.
   - The "V" stands for RISC-V, the architecture being implemented.
 SoC = System made by Cats.
 - Why I am doing this?
   - Because I had nothing better to do and somehow I almost got reproved in my Computer Architecture class.
   - Also...
-I have an toxic relationship with Verilog, FPGAs and MCU.
-I can't pass up an opportunity to avoid them.
+I have a big interest in Verilog, FPGAs and Embedded Systems.
+I... just can't get enough of hardware stuff.
 - What is the purpose of this project?
   - Did you tried making your own peripheral in QEMU?
 Me neither... but I know it is bad...
   - Also...
 Caithsidhe-V is, primarily, a tool for developing peripherals and hardware accelerators in a more "hardware-like" environment.